 As schools start wrapping up and the temperature gauge climbs higher we find ourselves back once again in the wonderful season of summer vacation.
 Each year about this time I like to recommend some “beach reading ” materials for my connections who are traveling and hitting the beach (or “shore” depending on where you live).
 This year I asked a few of my book-savvy contacts to recommend some works that they’ve read or are going to read this summer.
-Take a look at these recommendations below or skim some past recommendations like these and these.
+Take a look at these recommendations below.

 Fooled by Randomness